ene5135/2017_Spring_OS/README.md

 # Lessons Learned
   * How to block / unblock certain process.
-  * How to declare and use the global lock to get protection of data structures implemented in system call.
+  * How to declare and use the global lock to get protection of data structures which are implemented in system call.
   * How to make finely grained locks : The importance of lock acquirement policy.

 # Thank you.